calliecameron/pi-server/testbed/README.md

 # Testbed

 A collection of VMs for development and integration testing.
 Simulates two LANs separated by the internet.
-Each LAN has a router and a pi.
+Each LAN has a router and a server.
 There is also an external client not on either LAN.

 ## Setup